 Whether your growing business focuses on inbound sales or outbound sales, there is one thing you will always need – the right prospects.
 You could collect a hundred contacts and spend hours on calls.

 But if your sales prospecting is not efficient, all your efforts would go to waste.
-In sales, success does not come from the number of prospects you can round up but rather the quality of prospects you choose.
+In sales, success does not come from the number of prospects you can round up but rather from the quality of prospects you choose.

 The prospects you decide to invest your time in must be a good fit for the product or service you are selling.